glefur/osgitools/README.md

 ```
 Eclipse-BuddyPolicy: registered
 ```
 It allows equinox (the Eclipse powered OSGi bundle) to performed specific operations from the modified bundle's classpath.
-This modification is especially usefull for some framework like hibernate.
+This modification is useful in some frameworks like Hibernate.
-During the goal execute, the maven plugin also add the suffix ".eclipse" to the symbolic name of the modified bundle.
-This mark the bundle has modified.
+During the goal execution, the maven plugin will also add the suffix ".eclipse" to the symbolic name of the modified bundle.
+This is done to mark the bundle as *modified*.

 Parameters of this goal are: